-The 2023 tax rates set by Commissioners Court in September 2023 determine the tax revenue for County Fiscal Year 2024.
+The 2023 tax rates to be set by Commissioners Court in September 2023 will determine the tax revenue for County Fiscal Year 2024.
 Tax revenue for the coming year is estimated based on the adopted tax rate multiplied by the certified taxable value of properties in the county after adjusting for anticipated future value losses, most commonly stemming from resolved property value disputes.
 Other tax revenue includes property-tax related penalty and interest income (~\$12M), property rendition penalty income and occupation taxes (~\$4M combined).

-The total FY24 projected M&O tax revenue is \$1,933M at the adopted tax rates.
-This represents an increase of \$221M vs. FY23, of which approximately \$42M will come from new properties, and \$179M will come from higher taxes on existing properties.
-The OMB-recommended revenue of \$2,402M is \$257M more than would be generated under the NNR rate.
+The total FY24 projected M&O tax revenue is \$1,929M at the proposed tax rates.
+This represents an increase of \$217M vs. FY23, of which approximately \$42M will come from new properties, and \$175M will come from higher taxes on existing properties.
+Compared to the OMB-recommended revenue of \$2,395M, NNR would be \$195M less, and VAR would be \$3.5 more.

-The increase is relatively high compared to recent years primarily to catch-up to growing county costs after the County defaulted to the NNR in FY23.
-As a point of reference, a homestead property valued at \$300,000 in 2022 (assumed to be \$330,000 in 2023) would pay about \$127 more in county property tax (County + Flood Control + Port of Houston + Hospital District) this year under the adopted tax rates.
+The proposed increase is relatively high compared to recent years primarily to catch-up to growing county costs after the County defaulted to the NNR in FY23.
+As a point of reference, a homestead property valued at \$300,000 in 2022 (assumed to be \$330,000 in 2023) would pay about \$107 more in county property tax (County + Flood Control + Port of Houston + Hospital District) this year at the proposed revenue number.

 The following chart illustrates the impact of adopting the NNR vs. the VAR based on new property growth of 2% and annual increases on existing properties of 0% for the NNR vs. 3.5% for the VAR.

-With these assumptions, by FY29 the VAR would generate \$677M more General Fund M&O tax revenue than if the NNR was adopted each year\.
+With these assumptions, by FY29 the VAR would generate \$633M more General Fund M&O tax revenue than if the NNR was adopted each year.